magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 **5.2 How to creat a new term**

 Our crosslinks feature will work under customizable terms.
-To make a new term for your store, go to Admin Panel > SEO > Crosslinks.
+To make a new term for your store, go to ``Admin Panel > SEO > Crosslinks``.
 Click red button Add new Term.

 .. image:: http://i.imgur.com/nwvs63U.jpg